mozilla/cubeb-coreaudio-rs/README.md

 - 🥚 : Not implemented.
 - 🐣 : Work in progress.
 May be implemented partially or blocked by dependent APIs.
 - 🐥 : Implemented.
-- 🐓 : Already run on the product.
+- 🐓 : Already ride the trains.

 ### Cubeb APIs (Public APIs)
 - 🥚 : 2/20 (10%)